October 1, 2024

 A sexual offense survivor is encouraged to seek immediate medical attention.
 A prompt medical examination is important to assess possible injuries or infection and collect medical evidence in the event of criminal prosecution.
 The survivor is also encouraged to seek personal counseling and support from Counseling, Health & Wellness Services (CHWS), the campus Chaplain, the Sexual Assault Center of Pierce County, the peer-led and confidential Peer Allies program, or another counseling service of the survivor’s choice.
 Additionally, a Sexual Misconduct Resource Center is available online pugetsound.edu/sexual-misconduct-resource-center.
 If the survivor so desires, the university will provide supportive measures, which may include alternative campus housing and academic arrangements as appropriate and reasonably available.

-The university provides multiple internal reporting options, including to the Title IX Coordinator or certain confidential resources.
-In addition, reports made to CHWS counseling staff members or the university chaplain are privileged and not reported to the university’s Title IX Officer unless the complainant elects to do so.
+The university provides multiple internal reporting options, including to the Title IX/Equal Opportunity Office and additional confidential or privileged resources.
+Reports made to CHWS counseling staff members or the university chaplain are privileged and not reported to the university’s Title IX Officer unless the complainant elects to do so.
 If there is an investigation of alleged sexual misconduct, the complainant and the respondent are entitled to have an advisor present at all meetings.
 They also are informed in writing about disciplinary proceeding outcomes alleging a sexual offense, including the nature of any sanctions/responsive action.
 The university may impose one or more sanctions as appropriate, including but not limited to an official reprimand, campus activity restrictions, and eviction from campus housing, student suspension, student expulsion, or termination of a faculty or staff member’s employment.
 A campus policy violation finding requires proof that allegations are more likely true than not true (preponderance of evidence).

 A survivor, the Title IX Coordinator, a confidential resource, or someone with knowledge of a sexual offense should report the incident immediately to the Director of Security.
 Reporting information is available at pugetsound.edu/report.
 The survivor has the option to notify the Tacoma Police Department whether or not the offense is reported to Security Services.
 If the survivor so desires, the university will assist in notifying the police.